I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_set_timing_path_info.md

 ## Members

+`VidPnTargetId`

+The identifier of a display adapter's video present target.

 `SelectedWireFormat`

 A <a href="..\d3dkmdt\ns-d3dkmdt-_d3dkmdt_wire_format_and_preference.md">D3DKMDT_WIRE_FORMAT_AND_PREFERENCE</a> value which indicates the wire format to be set for the path.
 The Preference field is reserved in this context so should be ignored by the driver.
 In the remaining five bit-fields, the OS will set one of the thirty bits to indicate which color encoding and at which bit depth the link should be driven.